 class session for your students.
 You might say something

-like: Today we're going to discuss Nat Ives' article and
+like: Today we're going to review summary and the Writing

 Have students get into

-the points listed on the board on an overhead.
+from the PHG.
+You might put these on the board or on an

 Transition to Next Activity